raikyou/novel-parser/README.md

 # Novel Parser System

 A system for parsing and monitoring TXT novel files, with an API for searching and retrieving novel content.
+It can be used as a standalone application or as a backend for a novel reading application.

 ## Features

 - Automatically parses TXT novel files to identify chapters and their content
+- Extracts author information from filenames with the format "xxx 作者：xx" (optional)
 - Monitors a novel directory (and subdirectories) for file changes (new, modified, deleted, renamed)
 - Provides an API to:
-  - Search novels by keyword
+  - Search novels by title or author (no full-text search)
   - View a novel's table of contents (chapters)
   - View the content of specific chapters